awih97/Custom-KWS-for-STM32-using-Edge-Impulse/README.md

 ![image](https://user-images.githubusercontent.com/57432755/122668264-cb1a0f80-d1e9-11eb-9b6b-250151bf5763.png)

+You can try with other raw input from edge-impulse and get the correct result from the board and that mean your deployment of edge-impulse neural network to stm32 board are successful!

 If you make your own dataset and different commands from this tutorials, that mean your label will be different from this tutorial and cannot use the **switch case** function here.
 What you can do is source the raw input for each commands you have and observe each commands give which **no_result** value.
 Then you can change the **switch case** number for your own projects.